gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

 resources would make them more rigid and harder to maintain, so it was decided to communicate them via the additional guidance in the Implementation Guide.

+The scenarios therefore revolve around initial notifications, follow-up notifications, supplementary notifications, and correction notifications.
+While initial notifications must not contain an ID that already belongs to existing notifications, correction or supplementary notifications can only be processed if a corresponding initial notification has already been received.

 ### Robust Rule Design

 Wie werden die Regeln gebaut? von Szenario-Tabellen zu Szenario-Baum zur Umsetzung.
 Zusammenarbeit mit dem RKI